datadesk/latimes-calculate/README.md

 Dependencies
 ------------

 For most functions, nothing.
-"GeoDjango":http://www.geodjango.org/ is required for a small number of the geospatial functions, though the rest of the module will work if it is not installed.
+[GeoDjango](http://www.geodjango.org/) and its dependencies are required for a small number of the geospatial functions, though the rest of the module will work if it is not installed.

 Getting started
 ---------------